devsystemslab/HNOCA-tools/site/contributing.md

 ### Continuous integration

-Continuous integration will automatically run the tests on all pull requests and test against the minimum and maximum supported Python version.
+Continuous integration will automatically run the tests on all pull requests and test against the minimum and maximum supported Python versions.

 Additionally, there's a CI job that tests against pre-releases of all dependencies (if there are any).
 The purpose of this check is to detect incompatibilities of new package versions early on and